k-henningson/Grow/README.md

 # GROW 🌱 🌸 🌻

 GROW is an e-commerce application that sells flower seeds, focusing on varieties that are rare, atypical, and passed down through generations.
+Clone of my favourite flower website Floret 💚
 <br></br>
 ## Final Product